 - Improve its quality so that it would be rated an eight or above on our quality rating scale

-For more tips on improving the quality of a Hub, visit our Learning Center guide on the subject.
+For more tips on improving the quality of an article, visit our Learning Center guide on the subject.

 Readers Aren't Very Pleased with Dubious Offers

 HubPages is a place for useful information that will not mislead our readers.
-If you have published a Hub in any of the categories to the right (not an all-inclusive list), your Hub will most likely be unpublished until you significantly change it.
+If you have published an article in any of the categories to the right (not an all-inclusive list), your article will most likely be unpublished until you significantly change it.
 If you have any questions about what kind of content is allowed on HubPages, check out our Learning Center entry on creating high quality content.

-Non-promotional, medical or scientific, or exposé Hubs on these subjects may be permitted.
+Non-promotional, medical or scientific, or exposé pieces on these subjects may be permitted.

 Examples of Dubious Offers